Partial theta function identities from Wang and Ma's conjecture: Abstract

 \section{Abstract}

-Recently, Wang and Ma put forward a conjecture concerning the possible generalization of Andrews-Warnaar identities.
+Recently, Wang and Ma propose a conjecture associated with the possible generalization of Andrews-Warnaar identities.
 It is confirmed in this paper.
-As the applications of this conjecture, we prove that a family of series can be expressed by partial theta functions and construct some new partial theta function identities.
+As the applications of this conjecture, we prove that a family of series can be expressed by the partial theta functions and construct some new partial theta function identities.